Anchorage School District expects to resume suspended school bus routes by mid-October - NewsBreak

 Anchorage School District expects to resume suspended school bus routes by mid-October

-Sep.
-12—After the Anchorage School District suspended some of its bus routes last month, the district is expecting to resume its normal schedule by mid-October.
-"Just based on the numbers of applicants who are currently in training to receive a commercial driver's license ... by mid-October, (we) believe we'll have enough drivers that we can suspend this program," district Chief Operating Officer Tom Roth said in a joint meeting with the Anchorage Assembly on Friday.www.tribuneledgernews.com
+After the Anchorage School District suspended some of its bus routes last month, the district is expecting to resume its normal schedule by mid-October.
+“Just based on the numbers of applicants who are currently in training to receive a commercial driver’s license ... by mid-October, (we) believe we’ll have enough drivers that we can suspend this program,” district Chief Operating Officer Tom Roth said in a joint meeting with the Anchorage Assembly on Friday.www.adn.com

 Comments / 0